-When desaturation is active, a fault signal is sent across the isolation barrier pulling the $\overline{\text{FLT}}$ output at the input side low and blocking the isolator input.
-The $\overline{\text{FLT}}$ output condition is latched and can be reset through a low-active pulse at the $\overline{\text{RST}}$ input.
+When desaturation is active, a fault signal is sent across the isolation barrier, pulling the FLT output at the input side low and blocking the isolator input.
+Mute logic is activated through the soft-turn-off period.
+The FLT output condition is latched and can be reset only after RDY goes high, through a low-active pulse at the RST input.

-When the IGBT is turned off during normal operation with bipolar output supply, the output is hard clamp to V{EE2} .
-If the output supply is unipolar, an active Miller clamp can be used, allowing Miller current to sink across a low impedance path preventing IGBT to be dynamically turned on during high voltage transient conditions.
+When the IGBT is turned off during normal operation with bipolar output supply, the output is hard clamp to VEE2.
+If the output supply is unipolar, an active Miller clamp can be used, allowing Miller current to sink across a low impedance path, preventing IGBT to be dynamically turned on during high voltage transient conditions.

 The readiness for the gate driver to be operated is under the control of two undervoltage-lockout circuits monitoring the input side and output side supplies.
-If either side has insufficient supply the RDY output goes low; otherwise, this output is high.
+If either side has insufficient supply the RDY output goes low, otherwise this output is high.

-The ISO5851-Q1 is available in a 16-pin SOIC package.
+The ISO5452 is available in a 16-pin SOIC package.
 Device operation is specified over a temperature range from -40°C to +125°C ambient.